DriveCode: Domain Specific Numerical Encoding for LLM-Based Autonomous Driving: Conclusion and Future Works

 \section{Conclusion and Future Works}

 This paper presents DriveCode, a novel numerical encoding method for LLM-based autonomous driving.
 By introducing a number projector and a number head, DriveCode maps numbers into the language model's hidden space, alleviating the inherent limitations imposed by discrete tokenization on numerical reasoning.
 DriveCode jointly processes multimodal inputs, including video frames, textual prompts, and aligned numerical representations, to generate both interpretable textual outputs and high-precision control signals.
-Extensive experiments on the OmniDrive, DriveGPT4, and DriveGPT4-V2 datasets demonstrate that DriveCode outperforms baselines in trajectory prediction and control signal generation in most metrics, while ablation studies further confirm the importance of explicit numerical encoding and supervision.
-In the future, we plan to evaluate DriveCode in closed-loop simulation environments to assess its real-time driving capabilities.
-We also plan to explore multi-scale numerical representations to further enhance the numerical encoding scheme's robustness.
+Extensive experiments on the OmniDrive, DriveGPT4, and DriveGPT4-V2 datasets, together with closed-loop simulation evaluations, demonstrate that DriveCode outperforms baselines in trajectory prediction, control signal generation, and downstream driving performance, while ablation studies confirm the effectiveness of explicit numerical encoding and supervision.
+In the future, we plan to explore multi-scale numerical representations to further enhance the numerical encoding scheme's robustness.
+Although this work focuses on autonomous driving as a representative domain with regular numerical formats and physically measurable errors, the proposed numerical interface can be extended to broader text-grounded numerical prediction tasks.